 Avocado makes a great green base for any fruity smoothie and packs in extra nutritional goodness.
 Make sure to blend well so you don't end up with a guacamole/smoothie hybrid.
 The addition of avocado to smoothies adds a slightly nutty flavour.
-Give it a go with our bone builder smoothie.
+Give it a go with our kale smoothie or try a creamy breakfast drink with our avocado & strawberry smoothie.

 This simple chocolate pudding doesn't skimp on flavour.
 Avocado naturally lends itself to blending, with its neutral taste and creamy flesh, it's perfect for swirling into a beautiful dessert.
 Our chocolate, peanut butter & avocado pudding makes for a deliciously palatable pot.

 We all know avocado is a great savoury snack but try something different.
 Bake up a batch of these sweet potato, avocado & feta muffins – a great way of using up any ripe avocados languishing in the fruit bowl.